openstack/kolla/devenv/README.md

     parameters:
       ssh_key_name: admin-key
       external_network_id: 028d70dd-67b8-4901-8bdd-0c62b06cce2d
+      container_external_network_id: 028d70dd-67b8-4901-8bdd-0c62b06cce2d
+      container_external_subnet_id: 575770dd-6828-1101-34dd-0c62b06fjf8s
       dns_nameserver: 192.168.200.1

+The external_network_id is used by Heat to automatically assign floating IP's to your Kolla nodes.
+You can then access your Kolla nodes directly using the floating IP.
+The network ID is derived from the `neutron net-list` command.

+The container_external_network_id is used by the nova-network container within the Kolla node as the FLAT_INTERFACE.
+The FLAT_INTERFACE tells Nova what device to use (i.e. eth1) to pass network traffic between Nova instances across Kolla nodes.
+This network should be seperate from the external_network_id above and is derived from the 'neutron net-list' command.

+The container_external_subnet_id: is the subnet equivalent to container_external_network_id

 Review the parameters section of kollacluster.yaml for a full list of configuration options. **Note:** You must provide values for:

 - `ssh_key_name`
 - `external_network_id`
+- `container_external_network_id`
+- `container_external_subnet_id`

 And then create the stack, referencing that environment file: